-A description of the plan of organization for the school including its governance, faculty, and student body, and the names and addresses of the governing board.
+2226.4 A description of the plan of organization for the school including its governance, faculty, and student body, and the names and addresses of the governing board.

-2226.5 Delivery of Education

-A description of the curriculum, methods of instruction, evaluation procedures and special services that the school has designed to achieve its educational objectives and to provide a minimum course of study as defined in 16 V.S.A. § 906 and assurances that school meets the requirements of (a) and (b) below.
-6.
+2226.5 A description of the curriculum, methods of instruction, evaluation procedures and special services that the school has designed to achieve its educational objectives and to provide a minimum course of study as defined in 16 V.S.A. § 906.